With all the changes our world is going through, many more people are now appreciating the value of having multiple income streams.

 Don’t underestimate the demand for expertise or skill that may feel basic or natural to you.
 Pay attention to what people are always thanking or complimenting you for.

 It’s already been done before

 As have most things under the sun.
 However, it hasn’t been done by you – with your unique perspective and special flavour – for an audience who resonates with YOU and your story.

 I created an opportunity checklist for this very purpose: to help you make decisions that will move you towards your goals, not distract you from them.
 Get it here – it’s free!

 I’m guessing you chose to read up until this point because you’re interested in additional, better, varied or more sustainable income.
 If that’s the case, I’m sure you also know that it’s not going to be easy.

 It can however be simple.
 A good framework can make any difficult task manageable and even enjoyable!

 If you’d like some support and a like-minded community of creatives to help you set up new income streams, take your creativity to the next level and grow your business – join us over at Free to Create.

 Free to Create is my new online membership and community for creatives who want to thrive.
-Enrolment only opens up twice a year – you have a window right now, until Tuesday 30th June.
+Enrolment only opens up twice a year.
 Find out more here.